 After hearing about McDonald’s knowledge that people were getting hurt and disregard for its customers’ safety, the jury found that they were at fault for the accident and awarded Ms. Liebeck $200,000.00.
 Because the jury acknowledged Ms. Liebeck was partially at fault for the accident as well, they attributed 20% to her and reduced the award to $160,000.00.
 But because McDonald’s conduct was so reprehensible, they awarded $2.7 million dollars in punitive damages, which was eventually reduced by the judge to $480,000.00.
 To give you an idea, that’s less than McDonald’s makes from the sales of its coffee in a single day.

 This is a story about a greedy corporation.
 It ignored that it was hurting people.
-Consequently, a victim took them to account for it.
+Consequently, the victim took them to account for it.
 But that’s not the story you hear about.
 Millions of dollars were spent to spin the story that became the more well-known version of events.
 You hear about a greedy woman taking advantage of a broken and unfair system.
-Well, we are in agreement that someone here took advantage of the system, but now you know the facts and you can make up your own mind about who the real villain was here.
+Well, we at Rosner Law Offices, P.C. are in agreement that someone here took advantage of the system, but now you know the facts and you can make up your own mind about who the real villain was here.